porres/pd-else/README.md

 <pre>make CC=arm-linux-gnueabihf-gcc target.arch=arm7l install objectsdir=~/else-build</pre>

-##### Installing sfont~ and plaits~
+##### Installing sfont~, sfz~ and plaits~

 For technical reasons these objects reside in their own subdirectories of the ELSE source directory, so a normal build as described above will skip them.
-If you want to build and install these separately, check the "sfont~" and "plaits~" folders and their READMEs with instructions.
+You cam install these separately and you can also check their subfolders for their own READMEs and instructions.

-But the easiest (and recommended) way is to build and install those objects from the toplevel source directory using the special 'sfont' and 'plaits' targets:
+To install them with the rest of ELSE you can build from the toplevel source directory using the special 'sfont', 'sfz' and 'plaits' targets:

-<pre>make sfont plaits pdincludepath=~/pd-0.53-1/src/</pre>
+<pre>make sfont sfz plaits pdincludepath=~/pd-0.54-0/src/</pre>
-<pre>make sfont-install plaits-install objectsdir=~/else-build</pre>
+<pre>make sfont-install sfz-install plaits-install objectsdir=~/else-build</pre>

-This also makes sure that [sfont~] and [plaits~] get added to the else library directory instead of their own subdirectories, so that the included help patches work without further ado.
+This also makes sure that [sfont~], [sfz~] and [plaits~] get added to the chosen else library directory instead of their own subdirectories.

 --------------------------------------------------------------------------